MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 ## When I test revocation in the document tracking site, I see a message that says people can still access the document for up to 30 days—is this time period configurable?

 Yes.
-This message reflects the use license for that specific file.
-A use license is a per-document certificate that is granted to a user who opens a protected file or email message.
-This certificate contains that user's rights for the file or email message and the encryption key that was used to encrypt the content, as well as additional access restrictions defined in the document's policy.
-When the validity period of the use license is expired and a user tries to open the file or email message, their user credentials must be resubmitted to the Azure Rights Management service.
+This message reflects the [use license](../deploy-use/configure-usage-rights.md#rights-management-use-license) for that specific file.

 If you revoke a file, that action can be enforced only when the user authenticates to the Azure Rights Management service.
 So if a file has a use license validity period of 30 days and the user has already opened the document, that user continues to have access to the document for the duration of the use license.
 When the use license expires, the user must reauthenticate, at which point the user is denied access because the document is now revoked.

 The user who protected the document, the [Rights Management issuer](../deploy-use/configure-usage-rights.md#rights-management-issuer-and-rights-management-owner) is exempt from this revocation and is always able to access their documents.

-The default value for the use license validity period for a tenant is 30 days and you can configure this value by using the PowerShell cmdlet, **Set-AadrmMaxUseLicenseValidityTime**.
-This setting can be overridden by a more restrictive setting in a template.

-For more information and examples of how the use license works, see the detailed description for [Set-AadrmMaxUseLicenseValidityTime](/powershell/module/aadrm/set-aadrmmaxuselicensevaliditytime).
+The default value for the use license validity period for a tenant is 30 days and this setting can be overridden by a more restrictive setting in a label or template.
+For more information about the use license and how to configure it, see the [Rights Management use license](../deploy-use/configure-usage-rights.md#rights-management-use-license) documentation.

 ## Can Rights Management prevent screen captures?
 By not granting the **Copy** [usage right](../deploy-use/configure-usage-rights.md), Rights Management can prevent screen captures from many of the commonly used screen capture tools on Windows platforms (Windows 7, Windows 8.1, Windows 10, Windows Phone) and Android.
 However, iOS and Mac devices do not allow any app to prevent screen captures, and browsers (for example, when used with Outlook Web App and Office Online) also cannot prevent screen captures.